-Delft Clay works a lot like sand casting does, however allows finer details in the cast and with the aid of the metal flask rings it makes the casting process enjoyable and fairly easy, even for a beginner.
+Delft Clay works a lot like sand casting does, however allows finer details in the cast, and with the aid of a metal flask ring(s) it makes the casting process enjoyable and fairly easy, even for a beginner.

 Cast objects are very detailed and hardly distinguishable from the original model after the casting, the clay 1 mm around the cast is burned and has to be removed.
 The rest of the clay can be re-used immediately.